Plymouth Barracuda: Engines

 SAE gross hp ratings were tested with no accessories, no air cleaner, or open headers.
 In 1971, compression ratios were reduced in performance engines, except the 426 cu in and the high-performance 440 cu in, to accommodate regular gasoline.
 1971 was the last year for the 426 Hemi.

 Chrysler had plans to continue the 1970 Dodge Challenger T/A for 1971, even publishing advertisements for a 1971 Dodge Challenger T/A. However, no 1971 Dodge Challenger T/A was made.
 Similarly, no 1971 Plymouth AAR Cuda was made.

-The 383 Magnum was the standard engine for the 1970 Dodge Challenger R/T, 1970 Dodge Coronet Super Bee, 1970 Plymouth Cuda, and 1970 Plymouth Road Runner; it was not available in any other models.
+Production numbers

 Discontinuation

 The Barracuda was discontinued after 1974, a victim of the 1973 energy crisis.

 A 1975 Barracuda had been planned before the end of the 1970-74 model cycle.
 Plymouth engineers sculpted two separate concepts out of clay, both featuring a Superbird-inspired aerodynamic body, and eventually reached a consensus upon which an operational concept car could be built.
 Due to a rapidly changing automotive market due to the energy crisis, the concepts were scrapped and the Barracuda was not put into production for 1975.

 Revival attempts

 In 2007, Motor Trend magazine reported a rumor that Chrysler was considering reviving the Barracuda in 2009.
 A new Barracuda would've been badged as a Chrysler, due to the Plymouth brand having been phased out in 2001.
 However, the Barracuda has not been reintroduced alongside the third generation Dodge Challenger.
 Rumors of the Barracuda making a comeback were brought up again by Motor Trend in 2012 when reports leaked that the Barracuda would come back in 2014 under the SRT Marque, replacing the Challenger instead of being built alongside it.
 It was also stated the car would not be of a retro design.
 Ultimately, the SRT division was re-consolidated under the Dodge banner and the Challenger remained in production without a Barracuda replacement.

 After years of silence, an all-new Barracuda, now under the Dodge brand, was shown to FCA dealers along with other future vehicles on August 25, 2015.
 Based on stretched underpinnings of the rear-drive Alfa Romeo Giulia, it was rumored to be powered by a turbocharged V6 and arrive within the 2019 model year.
+As of 2025, a new Barracuda model has not materialized, however, Dodge filed trademarks to secure the "Barracuda" and "'Cuda" nameplates.